I am prone to food obsessions. I get stuck on a dish, and I want to eat it day, after day, after day.

 All of the tastes come together to recreate a diner-style Denver omelette in handheld form.

-I then pair the quesadilla with salsa or homemade guacamole.
+I then pair the breakfast quesadilla with salsa or homemade guacamole.
 Since I’m making it in the morning for just myself, I do a quick rendition and half recipe of my standard guacamole with half of an avocado, diced onion, cilantro, tomato, and a tiny squeeze of lime or lemon juice.

 What to do with the remaining avocado half?